YanjiaSun/A-B-Testing-Udacity/README.md

 There are 40,000 unique cookies that view the course overview page each day, and our A/B Test needs a total of 685,325 pageviews.
 Since this experiment does not pose much of a risk, I'd divert 75% of the daily traffic (30,000 cookies) towards the experiment.
 This means the experiment will last roughly 23 days.

 The experiment does not impact existing users since they will not click the "Start Free Trial" button, and this is very important when determining the risk level of the experiment.
 Next, even within new visitors to the website (or repeating visitors who haven't signed up), it will not pose as a deterrence to motivated students with a pre-existing desire to complete the course (and hence put in a large number of hours per week).
 It only affects the decision process of the uncertain people clicking the "Start Free Trial" button, and even then, they might appreciate the honesty provided by the screener, and are unlikely to be offended by the experiment.
-For these reasons, the experiment poses minimal risk, and can be run over a large percentage of traffic.
+The experiment does not pose a physical, psychological, emotional, social or financial risk beyond those that they would encounter in normal daily life, and neither does it deal with sensitive data.
+Thus, the experiment does not exceed minimal risk.
+For these reasons, the experiment can be run over a large percentage of traffic.
 That being said, it's pragmatic not to run over all 100% of the traffic to avoid outlier cases and any potential bugs.

 ## Experiment Analysis